evnhf/groundwork-commons/docs/governance/README.md

 ## Overview

 Groundwork Commons is built on the principle that community infrastructure should be democratically controlled.
-The governance model prevents any single administrator from having unilateral control while maintaining operational efficiency.
+The governance model scales from simple single-node administration to multi-node democratic controls that prevent any single administrator from having unilateral control while maintaining operational efficiency.

 ## Governance Areas